 First the science …

-Cloze activities in Clicker are a great way to revisit key concepts and assess students’ knowledge and understanding – as well as identifying any “gaps.”
+Cloze activities in Clicker are a great way to revisit key concepts and assess children’s knowledge and understanding – as well as identifying any “gaps”.
 Satisfyingly quick and easy to create – simply add any text into a Cloze Document and remove keywords to check knowledge.

 Say for example, we are learning about how plants grow in science.
 Before we begin reading our Plant Life Cycle book, we might want to do a quick recap on the names and functions of plant parts, as these will be terms revisited in a new context.
 So we could create a quick retrieval practice Cloze activity (I used the text from the Clicker Book About Plants – Read a Book).
 Prior knowledge is consolidated, and we are ready to move onto the new learning about how each these parts grows as part of a plant’s life cycle.

-Other types of low-stakes retrieval exercises – such as Matching or Talk – also provide valuable extra practice, reinforce memory, and ascertain what students do (and don’t) know.
-You could also use a Clicker Board at the start or end of a lesson and/or topic to create a mind map to summarize previous knowledge and understanding.
-Get students to use Talk Sets to orally demonstrate knowledge.
+Other types of low-stakes retrieval exercises – such as Matching or Talk – also provide valuable extra practice, reinforce memory and ascertain what children do (and don’t) know.
+You could also use a Clicker Board at the start or end of a lesson and/or topic to create a mind map to summarise previous knowledge and understanding.
+Get children to use Talk Sets to orally demonstrate knowledge.
 They could research a topic for 10 minutes and then record an information podcast about 10 key points.
 Many of our Reading Books are linked to complementary Talk Sets, so this is often an activity on LearningGrids that is ready to go!